massalabs/massa-station-app/README.md

   - Master key verification (hash stored, not passphrase)
   - Constant-time comparison to prevent timing attacks

+### Authentication Modes

+Massa Station App supports two authentication modes to protect your wallet:

+#### 1. Biometric Authentication
+When biometric authentication is enabled:
+- A secure random 32-byte master key is generated automatically
+- The master key is securely stored in platform-specific secure storage:
+  - **Android**: Encrypted using Android Keystore (hardware-backed on supported devices)
+  - **iOS**: Stored in Keychain with Secure Enclave protection
+- Access to the master key requires biometric authentication (fingerprint, Face ID, etc.)
+- No passphrase needed - authentication is purely biometric
+- Provides the most convenient experience on supported devices

+#### 2. Passphrase Authentication
+When biometric authentication is not wanted or unavailable:
+- The master key is derived from your passphrase using PBKDF2-HMAC-SHA256
+- The master key is never stored, only cached in RAM during active sessions
+- You must enter your passphrase each time the session expires
+- Works on all devices regardless of biometric hardware support

 ### Security Architecture

 #### 1. Passphrase Setup (First Time)